 - What subject lines work?

-- Reviewing and analysis your emails to improve content and layout
+- Reviewing and analysing your emails to improve content and layout

 - Testing email for continuous improvement